All Episodes

 Making more sense than anything anybody else has to say out there.

-Rush Limbaugh here, the EIB network.
+Rush Limbaugh here, the EIB Network.

 Loving to hear myself say it.

-As is DJ of Westerville, Ohio.
+As is DJ of Westerville, Ohio, welcome to the EIB Network, sir.

 Hello.